franzbu/EnhancedSpaces.spoon/README.md

 ## A few further hints, more to follow:

-Mellon can automatically resize your windows on your mspaces on a dynamically (according to your intentions, of course) changing grid size.
+Mellon can automatically resize your windows on your MSpaces on a dynamically (according to your intentions, of course) changing grid size.
 You can use your mouse or trackpad by using your modifier keys and dragging your windows beyond certain areas of the borders of your screen.
 But first to manual moving and resizing:

 ### Manual Moving and Positioning